-For tax years beginning after December 31, 2008, an economic development tax credit is available.
-Under the program, a business may apply to the Wisconsin Economic Development Corporation (WEDC) for certification to claim tax benefits.
+Under the economic development tax credit program, a business may apply to the Wisconsin Economic Development Corporation (WEDC) for certification to claim tax benefits.
 WEDC may certify a business that conducts or intends to conduct at least one eligible activity.
 The eligible activities include: